SciLifeLab/TIDDIT/README.md

 The SV module
 =============
 The main TIDDIT module, detects structural variant using discordant pairs, split reads and coverage information

     TIDDIT --sv [Options] -b inputfile

-    options:
+    optional parameters:
     ploidy - the ploidy of the organism, 2 is default -o - the prefix of the output files

     --insert - the maximum allowed insert size of a normal pair.
 Pairs having larger insert than this is treated as discordant pairs.
-Default is 2*std+mean insert size for PE data or 4std+ mean on mp data
+Default is 3*std+mean insert size

     --orientation - the pair orientation, use this setting to override the automatic orientation selection

     -p - the minimum number of discordant pairs used to all a variant.
-Default is 4
+Default is 8

         -q - the minimum mapping quality of the discordant pairs forming a variant.
 Default value is 10.